 Electronic copies can then be provided to the applicant in PDF format.
 However, it is important to ensure that extra steps are taken to prevent the document being altered or manipulated.
 For example, PDF documents can be password protected in Adobe Acrobat to prevent them from being altered.

-While redaction is primarily done through electronic means, if an agency needs to redact information from a hardcopy document, it is important to use a method that completely obscures the information.
+While redaction is primarily done through electronic means, if an agency needs to redact information from a hardcopy document, it is important the redaction is made to a copy of the original document.
+The redaction should be made with a method that completely obscures the information.
 The final copy must be carefully checked to ensure the information has been entirely removed.

 When information is deleted from documents, a notation should be made to identify the section under which it was removed.
 For example, the copies could be marked: ‘deleted: exempt information under section 48 RTI Act’ or ‘deleted: contrary to the public interest under section 49 RTI Act’ as appropriate.